 Of all the parts of the Ethereum protocol, aside from the mining function the fee structure is perhaps the least set in stone.
 The current values, with one crypto operation taking 20 base fees, a new transaction taking 100 base fees, etc, are little more than semi-educated guesses, and harder data on exactly how much computational power a database read, an arithmetic operation and a hash actually take will certainly give us much better estimates on what exactly the ratios between the different computational fees should be.
-The other part of the question, that of exactly how much the base fee should be, is even more difficult to figure out; we have still not decided whether we want to target a certain block size, a certain USD-denominated level, or some combination of these factors, and it is very difficulty to say whether a base fee of $0.00001 or a base fee of $0.001 would be more appropriate.
+The other part of the question, that of exactly how much the base fee should be, is even more difficult to figure out; we have still not decided whether we want to target a certain block size, a certain USD-denominated level, or some combination of these factors, and it is very difficulty to say whether a base fee of 0.001 would be more appropriate.
 Ultimately, what is becoming more and more clear to us is that some kind of flexible fee system, that allows consensus-based human intervention after the fact, would be best for the project.

 When many people coming from Bitcoin see this problem, however, they wonder why we are having such a hard time with this issue when Bitcoin already has a ready-made solution: make the fees voluntary and market-based.
 In the Bitcoin protocol, there are no mandatory transaction fees; even an extremely large and computationally arduous transaction can get in with a zero fee, and it is up to the miners to determine what fees they require.
 The lower a transaction’s fee, the longer it takes for the transaction to find a miner that will let it in, and those who want faster confirmations can pay more.
 At some point, an equilibrium should be reached.
 Problem solved.
 So why not here?